-“Welcome home…” says the waiter as he opens the door and greets us into Home Sweet Home… We feel at home already.
+“Welcome home…” says the professional manager, Jonathan Naji, as he opens the door and greets us into Home Sweet Home… We feel at home already.

 Tucked away on one of the smaller side streets, just a stone’s throw from the hustle and bubble of Mar Mikhael’s main street, there’s a gem of a place called Home Sweet Home.
 This cozy spot, owned by Rayan Raad, breathes fresh air into Mar Mikhael’s dining scene.

 Walking up to it you soon discover a collection of tables and chairs awaiting you on the sidewalk.
 Heading inside, there’s a boutique space on the left while the restaurant extends from the door all the way until the end.

 Colorful chairs and sofas exude a true sense of comfort, as if, as the name hopes to imply, you have just come home.
 Welcoming and relaxing, there’s a coffee bar replete with homemade pastries that feels like a homey kitchen counter; flowerpots hang, filling the space with floral tones and a cage-like display element covers the ceiling.
 Full of different colors and patterns, the space is simply fun, relaxed and inviting.